dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 non-optional strings.
 Similarly, when test 4 is changed so that process_values becomes string_complexity, it goes from consistently passing to almost always failing.

+## Mass Mean Probing vs Linear Regression

+We were initially very surprised to find that mass means probing would perform better than linear regression.
+After all, linear regression is a much more powerful technique for fitting data.
+And mass means probing can be seen as giving the direction of best fit in each dimension independently, without considering other dimensions.
+The more dimensions you consider at one time, the better your model fit can be.
+But repeatedly in our data, we found that mass means probing outperformed linear regression on the test data.